-This full-meal big bowl comes together very quickly and is packed with protein, slow-release complex carbohydrates and anti-oxidants.
-This is one of my favourite meals after a run or hike.
+This is one of my favourite meals after a run or hike, it comes together very quickly and is packed with protein, slow-release complex carbohydrates and anti-oxidants.
 To create an even heartier meal, you could add 1-2 diced red peppers and ladle the finished stew over cooked brown rice or quinoa.
-Substituting water or broth for the olive oil traditionally used to soften the onion, garlic and ginger, keeps this super heart-healthy.
+Substituting water or broth for the olive oil traditionally used to soften the onion, garlic and ginger, keeps this bowl low in fat.
 Enjoy!

 - 2–3 Tbsp water or vegetable broth

 - 1/4 tsp cayenne pepper (or less if you don’t want it too ‘hot’)

 - 2 large sweet potatoes, peeled and cut into 1-inch chunks

 - 1/2 cup natural peanut butter, almond butter, or Sunbutter

 - 1 15-oz can chickpeas, rinsed and drained